yanxi0830/gcloud-tutorial/README.md

 > You should have created and logged in your GCP account registered with your personal gmail account by now.

 1. We will release the link to Google Cloud Education Grants page you will need to access in order to request a $50 Google Cloud Platform coupon on Piazza.
-You will be asked to provide your school email adssdress and name.
+You will be asked to provide your school email address and name.
 An email will be sent to you to confirm these details before a coupon is sent to you. **Although you will use your Stanford email to receive the credits, you should NOT apply the coupon to your Stanford email or Stanford account on GCP.** Instead, **apply the coupon to your GCP account registered with Personal GMail.**

 ![credit1](figs/4-credit/credit1.png)